 Set up your profiles

 Now let’s talk about those profiles.
 These aren’t just for bragging rights.
-A profile is a snapshot of who you are and what your brand stand for.
+A profile is a snapshot of who you are and what your brand stands for.
 A profile doesn’t have to be lengthy.
 It can be simple, concise, and to the point.
 If you’re just getting started with social media, think about your mission/vision statement, niche, goals, and what service/product you deliver.
 You can use that information to fill in your (business) profile.
-For example, I have a business profile that includes things like what is my bsuiness about, who do I serve and what services I offer.
-A professional profile can includes things like my education and the companies I’ve worked for.
+For example, I have a business profile that includes things like what is my business about, who I serve, and what services I offer.
+A professional profile can include things like my education and the companies I’ve worked for.

 Optimize your profiles

 The next tip is a bit counter-intuitive, but it’s key to optimizing your social media profiles for the right audiences.
 While most marketers assume that the more followers you have, the more successful you will be, that simply isn’t true.
 The number of people following you doesn’t really matter—it’s the people who are likely to engage with you that really counts.
 So, instead of trying to grow your follower count, focus on growing your fan base.
 Once you’ve got a good size audience, start paying attention to the messages and comments that you receive and respond to them accordingly.